 The fundamental objective is to avoid expensive and costly disputes.
 The world of disputes and dispute resolution is costly.
 It is taxing on both time and resources, often with no definitive conclusion being available other than an assessment on a ‘balance of probabilities’ basis.
 If possible, contractors and clients should seek to avoid a formal dispute resolution process wherever possible.

-Despite there being no clear provision in the common contract forms that talk to the material and labour shortage, there are clauses that may have a nexus to the issues arising because of the pandemic or changes of law.
+Despite there being no clear provision in the common contract forms that talk about the material and labour shortage.
+There are clauses that may have a nexus to the issues arising because of the pandemic or changes of law.

 In each contract, conditions are changed and amended and are ordinarily amended in favour of the drafter (the Employer or Contractor).
-Care should be taken when entering into new contracts.
+Take care when entering into new contracts.
 It would be detrimental to your entitlement if the contract includes amendments to the standard provisions that shift the risk for the shortages to the subcontractors.
 Take particular care to look for such amendments.

 In future subcontracts, requesting the inclusion of price escalation clauses (both are available in either JCT or NEC) can offer protection against cost increases for the subcontractor.
-Such clauses should ensure that the contractor covers increases at the correct rates and avoids the cost of sourcing replacement subcontractors.
+Such clauses should ensure that the contractor covers increases at the correct rates.
+As well as, avoids the cost of sourcing replacement subcontractors.
 Including them therefore makes good business sense.